AI Models

 Select new models

-Use the dropdown menus to pick a new base model, low model, or both.
+Use the dropdown menus to pick a new base model, low model, image model, or any combination.
 Models are grouped by provider (OpenAI, Anthropic, Google, xAI) with pricing shown for each option.

 Review the cost comparison